Do Neural Networks Lose Plasticity in a Gradually Changing World?: Experiments

 \subsection{Evaluation of Generalizability}

 Loss of generalizability refers to a model’s declined ability to apply learned knowledge to unseen data.
-While trainability is a prerequisite for generalization, prior work has largely focused on the former \cite{dohare2021continual,lyle2022understanding,dormantSokar,lewandowski2024directionscurvatureexplanationloss,lewandowski2025learning}.
+Since trainability is a prerequisite for generalization, prior work has largely focused on the former \citep{dohare2021continual,lyle2022understanding,dormantSokar,lewandowski2024directionscurvatureexplanationloss,lewandowski2025learning}.
 However, because high training accuracy can be achieved through memorization, it is critical to evaluate generalizability to confirm that the model has learned underlying patterns rather than merely overfitting the training set.

 \textbf{Tasks and Models.} We investigate with the Random Pixel Permuting and Random Bigram Cipher environments.
-These permutation-based formulations, as detailed in Section~\ref{problem_formulation}, are particularly well-suited for evaluating generalizability because they can be applied directly to the test splits of the benchmarks.\footnote[3]{Previous work~\cite{lewandowski2025learning} has also evaluated loss of generalizability using the Visition Transformer (ViT; \citeauthor{dosovitskiy2020image}, \citeyear{dosovitskiy2020image}).
-However, we do not observe loss of generalizability in the Random Image Permuting environment if the ViT model is well-trained.
-Previous work only trained the model until a test accuracy of \~15\%, shown by Figure 1 in Page 7 and \~25\% shown by Figure 2 in Page 8~\cite{lewandowski2025learning}.
-This, unfortunately, fails to reflect the normal training of neural networks.
-Therefore, we exclude this setup but propose the Bigram Cipher environment, where the generalizability is genuinely lost over tasks.}
+These permutation-based formulations, as detailed in \S\ref{problem_formulation}, are particularly well-suited for evaluating generalizability because they can be applied directly to the test splits of the benchmarks.

-\textit{$\bullet$ Random Pixel Permuting:} This environment random permutes the input image pixels for each task \cite{goodfellow2013empirical}.
-It is a standard benchmark for studying generalization in supervised continual learning \cite{Dohare2024,kumar2024maintaining,lewandowski2025learning}, a protocol we similarly adopt for our evaluation.
-We evaluate this setting using the EMNIST dataset~\cite{cohen2017emnist}, employing the same 4-layer MLP model utilized for the Random MNIST Labeling task.

-\textit{$\bullet$ Bigram Cipher:} To diversify the evaluation of generalization, we propose a Random Bigram Cipher task.
-This is a synthetic sequence-to-sequence task where the output sequence is generated by applying a cipher to each bigram of the input sequence.
-We evaluate this task using the same T5-small architecture employed in the Random Seq2Seq task.